|Nation||United States of America (USA)|

 The orbiter, after taking many more high-resolution images of the planet and its two moons, far superior than those from Mariner 9, was shut down Aug.
 7, 1980, after it ran out of attitude control propellant on its 1,489th orbit around Mars.

-Current projections are that the orbiter will enter the Martian atmosphere sometime around 2019.
+Current projections are that the orbiter will enter the Martian atmosphere sometime in 2019.